livechat/livechat-public-docs/site/content@beta/how-to-monetize-apps/monetization.md

 * You can set up monetization in [Developer Console](/console/) with just a few easy steps.
 * We take care of processing the payments.
 Then, we transfer your earnings to you via PayPal.
-* The provision is 20%, so if you set the app price to be $10, you will earn $8 net.
+* The commission is 20%, so if you set the app price to be $10, you will earn $8 net.
 * We offer two billing cycles: **once a month** and **one-time payment**.
 We recommend the recurring payment option.
 * You can leverage LiveChat [Billing API](/docs/billing-api/) to implement micropayments in your app.